All tools

 At £12,000 earning 4.5%, you would earn roughly £540 a year in interest.
 Basic-rate taxpayers have a £1,000 Personal Savings Allowance; higher-rate £500.
 Anything above gets taxed at your marginal rate.

-A Cash ISA has no PSA limit and pays interest fully tax-free, which is usually the better home for an emergency fund of this size.
+A Cash ISA has no PSA limit and pays interest fully tax-free, which many savers find a useful home for an emergency fund of this size.
+This is general information, not personal advice.

 How many months should I aim for?